 - continue working and claim your State Pension as well

-- continue working and defer claiming your State Pension
+- continue working and put off claiming your State Pension

 If you continue working after your State Pension age, you don't pay National Insurance contributions.

-There is no compulsory retirement age in Northern Ireland.
+There is fixed age that you must retire in Northern Ireland.
 Retirement age is when you choose to retire.
 Your State Pension age is the earliest age you can claim your State Pension.

 - Report your change of address, bank details or other circumstances to the Northern Ireland Pension Centre